Neurogenic and motor speech disorders cover a wide variety of disorders that impact one’s speech and language. The most common are:

 Symptoms that may be present with apraxia include the ability to speak spontaneously at times but an inability to speak on command (when asked a question, etc.).
 The brain sends a message to the muscle to move to produce speech; but, due to damage, the muscle does not receive the command.
 Those with apraxia can often produce individual sounds but cannot sequence sounds to create words.

 Following a stroke or trauma to the brain, the Speech Language Pathologist (SLP) will evaluate the patient’s breath support/respiration, phonation, articulation, and voice quality to determine areas of weakness resulting from the accident.
-The evaluation will provide the SLP with information needed to determine the exact type of disorder and the most appropriate therapy.
-He/she will usually include a combination of the following activities in therapy: work to strengthen the muscles used for speech, work directly practicing speech movement, teach compensatory or alternative means to communicative, and educate and counsel the patient and family regarding the disorder and ways to facilitate/help the patient communicate.
+The evaluation will provide the SLP with the information needed to determine the exact type of disorder and the most appropriate therapy.
+He/she will usually include a combination of the following activities in therapy: work to strengthen the muscles used for speech, work directly practicing speech movement, teach compensatory or alternative means to communication, and educate and counsel the patient and family regarding the disorder and ways to facilitate/help the patient communicate.
 The SLP will work with the patient and family to make communication as functional as possible.
 Treatment for apraxia and dysarthria requires a determination of the level of severity of the disorder, which will guide the goals for therapy.
-For the most severe cases, the SLP will focus on the production of single, useful words; while milder cases may have production of sentences and conversation as the end goal.
+For the most severe cases, the SLP will focus on the production of single, useful words; while milder cases may have the production of sentences and conversation as the end goal.
 The SLP will determine the most appropriate goals for each individual and family.

 Dysarthria and apraxia affect much more than the person with brain injury.
 The spouse, family, and all those with whom he/she communicates are also affected.
 It is imperative that these communication partners be responsible to learn how to facilitate (help) communication with the patient according to his/her needs.
 Be supportive, educate others regarding the disorder, and engage the patient in communication tasks as much as possible.
 Attend therapy when possible and ask questions regarding anything that may be unclear.
 Seek counseling if needed to help you and your loved one deal with the life changes that have occurred.